 Today, the Las Vegas valley population has now grown to 2.6 million residents and counting.
 Once again we’ve added necessary programs to accommodate the needs of our community.
 Community Food Pantry, Women, Infant and Children (WIC), Tenant Based Rental Assistance, Foster Grandparent, Senior Services Medical Nutrition Therapy and Senior Medication Programs have been created to better serve our clients.

 Catholic Charities of Southern Nevada continues to be one of the largest private nonprofit social service providers in the state, offering the most comprehensive range of human services.
 Catholic Charities diverse social service programs are designed to help people from infants to seniors.
 Catholic Charities strives toward attaining the goal of each individual who is seeking help to gain self-sufficiency and independence with dignity.

 In order to promote our mission, Catholic Charities employs more than 230 full and part-time employees and utilizes volunteers whenever possible.
 With their generous gift of time, volunteers enable Catholic Charities to help more people.
 By blending the help of the government and benevolence of the community, Catholic Charities of Southern Nevada will continue vigilant planning and vision

-as it has done for the past seven and a half decades.
+as it has done for the past eight decades.